Service Learning in Tanzania: (Note: INFORMATION MAY BE MODIFIED DURING THE REAPPROVAL PROCESS IF REQUIRED BY THE OIE)

 Optional extension to climb Mt.
 Kilimanjaro from June 5 - June 10 , with return flights on Jun 11-12.

 The Service Learning in Tanzania is located in Moshi, and students stay at ,the Conference Center at Mwenge University, right at the foot of Mt.
 Kilimanjaro.
 Three meals each day are included at the hotels we stay in (including the tented camp in the Ngorongoro Conservation Area and the Serengeti).

-The program fee for the 2 weeks in Moshi plus the National Parks Field Experience to the Ngorongoro Conservation area and the Serengeti includes:
+The program fee (estimated at $4300) for the 2 weeks in Moshi plus the National Parks Field Experience to the Ngorongoro Conservation area and the Serengeti includes:

 - Airport pick-up and drop-off from Tanzania.

 - All room and board (including 3 meals per day).

 - Transportation to work sites, cultural events, and educational tours.

 National Parks Field Experience (Ngorongoro & Serengeti for 5 days) includes: